Daeon97/generate-agora-token-function/README.md

 - `enums` which hold important enums

 ## Getting started
 Check out the official Firebase docs at https://firebase.google.com/docs/functions on an introduction to Firebase Cloud Functions if you're new here.
-Also see https://firebase.google.com/docs/functions/get-started?gen=2nd on how to get started with seeting up and connecting with Firebase Cloud Functions to a Firebase project
+Also see https://firebase.google.com/docs/functions/get-started?gen=2nd on how to get started with setting up and connecting with Firebase Cloud Functions to a Firebase project